roman808080/route_planner/readme.md

 ## Additional tasks
 I have not done any of them, but I think I will touch them eventually.

 UPDATE: I added prometheus without graphana.
-I have not added any mesurements yet.
+I have added some mesurements, but they are not sufficient.
+I plan to add a library (this one https://pythonawesome.com/prometheus-exporter-for-starlette-and-fastapi/ or this one https://pythonawesome.com/instrument-your-fastapi-app/) to speed up the development process.
+Otherwise I need to override default behaviour for capturing HTTPExceptions.
+After this I plant to add Grafana docker container and integrate it with prometheus (Of cource, I am not sure when it will be done).

 ## Additional notes (or minuses and disadvantages)